Bryan-Herrera-DEV/Stats-Of-Politicians-On-Social-WebApp/README.md

 ### Requisites

-* A good internet connection and a lot of memory space are required.
+* A good and stable internet connection.
 * Use of Linux, MacOS, or Windows WSL.
+* Having a Twitter Developer Account with related keys and tokens (for Twitter).
+* Having a Telegram Bot (with related channel) or a Slack WebHook.
 * Need to download and install [Docker](https://docs.docker.com/get-docker/) ([Docker Desktop](https://www.docker.com/products/docker-desktop/) is recommended).
 * The use of [Visual Studio Code](https://code.visualstudio.com/download) is strongly recommended for modify.